esnet/regio/README.md

   * when "true", the decoder will remain in the register map hierarchy
     * all interfaces under a decoder will remain as is in the register map hierarchy, making the decoder non-transparent
   * primarily used by `regio-generate` when defining the register map overlay structures
+* data_width: specifies the bit width of a data word (defaults to the width of the interfaces, which must all be the same)
 * blocks: instances of blocks referenced in other sections
 * decoders: instances of child decoders referenced in other sections
 * interfaces: address ranges that map to other blocks or child decoders